jiamingmao/principles-of-economics/Software.md

 ## Git and Github

 The materials for this course are hosted on `Github` at [github.com/jiamingmao/principles-of-economics](http://www.github.com/jiamingmao/principles-of-economics).
-Since the course materials are continually updated throughout the semester, it is recommended that you `fork` this repo, and regularly sync it with the original.
+Since the course materials are continually updated throughout the semester, it is recommended that you clone this repo, and pull regularly to get updates.
 You can do this using `git` on the command line or using a GUI such as [Github Desktop](https://desktop.github.com/).

 [This tutorial](https://github.com/jiamingmao/principles-of-economics/blob/master/Materials/Git%20Basics.md) walks you through the steps to do so.
 If you want to learn more about `git` and `Github`, here are some places to start: